-Nineteenth century immigrants believed owning land to cultivate and building a home were almost assured.
-The 1862 Homestead Act offered unclaimed land in the West to anyone willing to farm it.
-From colonial times to the present Americans expect to maintain authority over their own private property, and bristle at all regulations.
-The attitude is critical to their sense of autonomy and self-determination.
+Nineteenth century immigrants came to the U.S. believing land to own, cultivate and occupy were almost assured.
+The 1862 Homestead Act offered unclaimed land in the West free to anyone willing to farm it.
+From colonial times to the present Americans have expected to have authority over private property, and bristle at imposed authority.
+This attitude was critical to their sense of autonomy and self-determination.

 Early vacation cottages

-Once the American frontier was closed the perception of wilderness shifted from lands to conquer to places of sanctuary.
-Beginning in the late 19th century well-to-do residents of inland cities escaped hot summers by vacationing in New England's cooler climes.
+Once Americans perceived the frontier closed their attitude toward wilderness shifted from lands to conquer to places of sanctuary.
+Starting in the late 19th century well-to-do residents of eastern cities escaped the hot and infectious (due to poor sanitation) summers by vacationing in New England's coastal climes.
 Some bought property there, and renovated or built summer homes.
-Investment by summer residents revitalized many historic towns that had been bypassed by industrialization.
-Vacation cottages began to appear in picturesque villages, along lakes, coves and valleys.
+Investment by summer residents revitalized many depopulated older towns that had been bypassed by industrialization.
+Vacation cottages began to crop up in picturesque villages, along lake shores, rocky coves and valleys.

 Evidence of resourceful builders, remote cottages were built with materials close at hand.
 They show both ingenuity and expedience.
 Builders sought the most efficient shelter possible with the least material and effort.
 Purpose and utility drove every decision.

 Simple and graceful, cottages show clarity of thought.
-Simple forms and construction reduced effort, but as the Shakers understood, designs pared-down-to-essentials also have a certain grace.
+Simple forms and construction reduced effort, but as the Shakers clearly realized designs pared-down-to-essentials also have a distinct grace.
 A simple cottage is easy to understand, and easy to imagine building.

 Appealingly human-scaled, remote cottages were built with hand tools alone.
 Challenges were immediate: "How far can I reach on this ladder?
 How much can we lift together?"
-Limitations enforced human scale, and this was apparent in the finished cottage.
+Physical limitations enforced human scale, and this was apparent in the finished cottage.

-Improvised and well adapted over time, cottages often had a casual mismatched look that contributed to their charm.
-Consistency and decorum gave way to a greater sense of harmony—a home in the landscape, and shared memories across generations.
+Improvised and well adapted over time, family cottages often had a casual mismatched look that contributed to their charm.
+Consistency and decorum gave way to a greater sense of harmony—a home in the landscape, and shared memories across generations of use.

-Comfortable furnishings, familiar and cozy, were typical for a vacation cottage.
-Found objects and repurposed discards were also fair game.
-Nothing had to match, and the rules of good taste did not apply.
+Comfortable furnishings, familiar and cozy were typical of vacation cottages.
+Found objects and re-purposed discards were also fair game.
+Nothing had to match.
+The rules of good taste need not apply.
 Cottages were furnished for enjoyment, not to impress others.

 Respectful of natural setting, a remote cottage was often little more than a shelter in the woods.
-As Thoreau discovered on Walden Pond, when our attention is focused and uninterrupted we will be more observant and mindful of our impact on a place.
-Insights gained can be like portals, each one leading to the next.
+As Thoreau discovered on Walden Pond, when our attention is focused and uninterrupted we become more observant and mindful of our impact on the place we inhabit.
+Insights gained can be like portals each one leading to another.

 Sheltering and sturdy, remote cottages provided comfort as well as physical shelter in rough weather.
-Features like a stone foundation, stout chimney and operable shutters all enhance the feeling of protection.
-Sturdy materials also made cottages more secure when closed-up for the season.
+Features like a stone foundation, stout chimney and operable shutters all enhanced the sense of protection.
+Employing sturdy materials also made cottages more secure when closed-up for the season.